expo/expo/docs/pages/eas-update/getting-started.md

 ## Create a project

-1. Create a project by running:
+1. Create a project with Expo CLI by running:

    ```bash
    expo init